 “Big Data is a high volume, velocity and variety of information assets that demand cost-effective, innovative forms of information processing for enhanced insight and decision making”

-And we’ve seen the BI toolsets themselves evolve from the forerunners like Business Objects and Cognos, to the newer offerings with the likes of Qlik and Tableau.
-We’ve implemented all of these BI solutions – alongside ERP as the core data hub.
+We’ve seen the BI toolsets themselves evolve from the forerunners like Business Objects and Cognos, to the newer offerings with the likes of Qlik and Tableau.
+We’ve implemented all of these BI solutions – alongside ERP as the core hub.

 But BI and the underlying analytical technologies are evolving again, enabling much more emphasis on Predictive Analysis and Prescriptive Analysis capabilities which in turn drives higher business value and benefit.
 The driver for this progression is Big Data…

 So how does Big Data align with ERP?

-To date, the bulk of the data that an organisation managed was their own internal, structured data produced by their own business systems such as ERP, CRM etc. But one of the key changes emerging with Big Data is that organisations now also have to contend with the growing volume of unstructured, and often external data too.
-This data is emerging from a variety of sources including social media, mobile sensors, and machine to machine communication systems.
+To date, the bulk of the data that an organisation managed was their own internal, structured data produced by their own business systems such as ERP, CRM etc. But one of the key changes emerging with Big Data is that organisations now also have to contend with the growing volume of unstructured, and often external information too.
+This is emerging from a variety of sources including social media, mobile sensors, and machine to machine communication systems.

-The challenge facing organisations is about bringing together disparate, external, unstructured data feeds with existing ERP data and analysing that data to improve decision making and business performance.
+The challenge for organisations is how to bring together disparate, external, unstructured data feeds with existing ERP info and analyze everything to improve decision making and business performance.

 Part of the challenge is about the ‘How’.
 The technology, the solution, the integration.
 The conundrum is that for decades now, most business information goes through ERP.
 It’s the central data hub, it’s the backbone of the business.